 The "Send for publishing" button will attempt to validate the contents of the attributes and send the draft for publishing.
 If there are problems (for example invalid or missing data) then the system will indicate this using a yellow frame over the main edit window.
 If everything is okay, the draft will become the current/published version for the object and the previously published version will become archived.
-Since the draft only contains data for one language, the system will copy other languages from the last published version of this object to the draft when publishing it.

 The "Store draft" button makes it possible to store the information that has been entered.
 This button is particularly useful when you're working on something and want to save your work from time to time.
 In addition, since eZ Publish will attempt to validate the input, this button can also be used to verify that the inputted data is correct according to the definitions that were set up when the class (the data structure definition) was created.
-Please note that the published version of the object will not change.
+Please note that the published version of the object will not change